rikikoo/roger-skyline-1/README.md

 ----

-Create a new machine with 1024 MB of RAM and 8 GB virtual disk.
+Create a new machine with 1024 MB of RAM and 8 GB virtual disk space.

 Start the machine and launch the installer.
 A GUI is not necessary.
 During disk partitioning, set up LVM and go with the default values it suggests.
 Resizing a partition later with `cfdisk` is very simple (at least if the most of the filesystem is mounted as Logical Volumes).